We have to take a brief trip back through history to uncover where we adopted the word “church” over the word

 Because Tyndale’s translation would become public, the correct translation of Matt.
 16:18 would be read by the masses and would present a real threat to the power structure of the religious institution.

 Though threatened by the leaders of the Roman Catholic church, Tyndale would not rescind the word “congregation.”
-As a result, he was betrayed by Sir Thomas More and sentenced to death.
-William Tyndale was burned at the stake in 1536.
+As a result, he was betrayed by Henry Phillips and sentenced to death by the Roman Catholic clergy.
+William Tyndale was executed and burned at the stake in 1536.

 The Rise of the Church of England (Anglican Church)

 Seeking to take advantage of the growing Protestant movement and looking for a way to separate from the Roman Catholics, King Henry VIII endorses the Great Bible (produced in 1535 AD).
 The Great Bible is, in essence, a rebranded version of the Tyndale Bible, produced to sidestep the papal system since the Roman Catholic church did not grant permission for King Henry VIII to anul his wife and marry another woman.

 King Henry VIII persuades the English Parliament to separate from the Roman Catholic Church.
 The 1534 Act of Supremacy makes Henry VIII head of the new English Church and officially nullifies the Pope’s authority in the country.

 The Geneva and Bishops’ Bible Produced